hotbaud/juniper-network-connect-vpn-applescript/README.md

 # Automated Juniper Network Connect VPN AppleScript

 This is a script that will assist you in automating your VPN connection using Network Connect by [Juniper Networks][juniper].
-It has been tested on Juniper Networks Network Connect 7.3.4 (24309).
+It has been tested on Juniper Networks Network Connect 7.3.4 (24309) for Mac, on 10.6.8 (Snow Leopard), 10.8.5 (Mountain Lion), and 10.9.1 (Mavericks).

 [juniper]: http://www.juniper.net